shancarter/ucb-dataviz-fall-2013/misc/faq.md

 <a id="d3-line-path" href="#d3-line-path">
 ##I've seen both .append("path") and .append("line") used to make a simple line chart in d3, do they do the same thing?
 </a>

-`Path` and `line` are two different things.
-The difference here is that `line` is an element in SVG, much like a `rect` or a `circle` or `text`.
-SVG knows what it is.
-If you append a line to your svg, D3 will make a line element inside your SVG, but it won't have any attributes.
-(Just like if you append a circle without specifying a radius, the circle will be there, but you won't see anything.)

-The `path` is an attribute of the line element.
-It's what actually draws the path on the SVG.
-You can have a line without a path, but you can't have a path without a line.